DATAMAN003/NIYAMR-AI/RESULTS_SUMMARY.md

 - Protects pre-2026 claimants from rate reductions
 - Makes corresponding provisions for Northern Ireland

-### What's Missing:
-- Explicit enforcement/penalty provisions (may be in referenced regulations)
-- Specific record-keeping requirements (may be in referenced regulations)

 **Note**: The Act primarily amends existing regulations rather than creating new standalone provisions, which explains why some elements reference other Acts.